Counselling workshops and groups

 Mindful De-Stressing Group (Tim Osachuk)

-Who this group is for: Any U of M student experiencing some level of stress/distress.
-This is a 5 session group that is closed to new participants after the group starts, as skills are additive over sessions.
+Who this group is for: Who this group is for: Any UM student experiencing some level of stress/ distress.
+This is a 5 session group and students are encouraged to attend all session because skills are additive over sessions.

 Group Details: